thborges/robcmp/README.md

 # Robcmp Development Setup

 To build robcmp from source, you will need to follow these steps.
-Please note that currently, only Linux and OSX are supported:
+Currently, only Linux and OSX are supported:

 - Install LLVM version 18 or newer:
-  - On Linux, you can follow the instructions provided at https://apt.llvm.org to install llvm.
-Install the following packages: apt install llvm-18 cmake flex bison zlib1g-dev libzstd-dev git lld-18 gdb-avr binutils-avr clang
+  - Install the following packages: apt install llvm-18 cmake flex bison zlib1g-dev libzstd-dev git lld-18 gdb-avr binutils-avr clang
-  - On macOS, you can use Homebrew by running the command brew install llvm17.
+  - On macOS, you can use Homebrew by running the command brew install and the equivalent names for the packages above.
 - Flex (version 2.6.4 or newer) and Bison (version 3.8.2 or newer) are required.
 - Clone the robcmp repository: `git clone https://github.com/thborges/robcmp.git && cd robcmp`
 - Switch to the most recent or desired branch: `git checkout llvm18`